 The University of Tasmania also holds a public lecture in Sandy's name each year, raising awareness of social justice issues amongst UTAS students and staff, legal practitioners and other professionals, and across the wider Tasmanian community.

-The 2016 Sandy Duncanson Social Justice Lecture, featured speaker David Morrison AO, Australian of the Year 2016.
+The 2016 Sandy Duncanson Social Justice Lecture, 'Leave a Legacy' featured speaker David Morrison AO, Australian of the Year 2016.

 The 2015 Lecture "Family Violence and the Limits of Law Reform" was presented by Her Excellency Professor Kate Warner AM, Governor of Tasmania.